rickystream94/dj-library-management-tools/readme.md

 These utilities aim to:
 1. Provide a repeatable way to purge tracks intentionally marked for deletion using a dedicated Rekordbox intelligent playlist ("Delete").
-1. Update the Key of M4A tracks in the Rekordbox collection
+1. Update the Key of M4A tracks in the Rekordbox collection.
-1. Set a Color on the track based on MIK Energy Level.
+1. Set a Colour on the track based on MIK Energy Level.
+1. Keep Rekordbox and MIK folder/playlist hierarchies aligned in either direction to avoid duplicating curation effort across both applications (neither tool natively supports syncing the other one's structure).

 ### Default Energy → Colour Mapping
 Mixed In Key's energy level (1–10) is mapped to Rekordbox track colour using a simple JSON (`Configuration/EnergyLevelToColorCode.json`).
 You can edit this file to suit your visual preference.
 Current defaults: